CJdev99/Autonomous_Snowplow_2023/README.md

   - RTABmap_ros used to generate & store grid map from RGB-D images, will include LiDAR for mapping when functional

  Buffer_waypoints package is a move_base action client that allows following of multiple waypoints; will be upgraded to state machine/behavior tree in future
-  - subscribes to /initialpose topic published by RVIZ, allowing user to click desired location & orientation for the robot to travel
+  - subscribes to /initialpose topic published by RVIZ, adds clicked poses from that topic to a waypoint queue & begins navigating when prompted

  nmea_socket_pub:
   - reads GPS/GNSS NMEA sentence streams over specified TCP port, parsing GGA & GST sentences to both applicable GPS fix data, as well as a published covariance matrix